lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 A more complex example of a render function with h.
 \end{center}

 We are using `h` to render our tabs - `h(tab)` - where `tab` is a `VNode`, which in turn has a render function that returns `h`.
 What is `h`?
 It is derived from the term "hyperscript", which in turn owes its roots to `HTML` - specifically the `H`, which is stands for *hyper*. `h` is shorter, and easier to type.
-It can be thought of as "a JavaScript function that creates HTML structures`.
+It can be thought of as "a JavaScript function that creates HTML structures".

-It has quite a few overloads - ways to use it.
+It has quite a few overloads.
 For example, a minimal usage would be:

 ```js
 const el = h('div')